Cayuse grapes

 Farming

-In Tune With the Cosmos
+In Tune with the Cosmos

 From the very beginning, Cayuse Vineyards has been farmed organically—without synthetic fertilizers, chemicals, insecticides or fungicides.
 “Mistreating the earth kills the terroir, and you end up with soils that are sick or dead,” Christophe believes.
 “It’s a foundation you have to protect.”